ThinkInvis/RoR2-Admiral/ModMeta/README.md

 #### Beacon: Resupply

 REPLACED with Beacon: Rejuvenator.
-Beacon: Rejuvenator gives all allies standing nearby the new Stimmed buff, which provides +50% skill recharge rate.
+Beacon: Rejuvenator can be interacted with to gain the new non-renewable Stimmed buff, which provides +50% skill recharge rate.
 Will also recharge beacons, so Rejuvenator's own cooldown is higher to compensate.

 Configurable:
 - Cannot be individually disabled.
 - Cooldown and lifetime.
 Defaults to 20 sec, 50 sec.
 - Additional skill recharge rate provided by Stimmed.
 Defaults to 50%.
+- Option to revert to old behavior of being a buff ward instead of an interactable dispenser.
+- Option to limit number of shared charges to 3 (infinite by default).

 #### Beacon: Hacking

 REPLACED with Beacon: Special Order.
-Beacon: Special Order gives all allies standing nearby a set of temporary items rolled on the basic chest table, starting with 5 and increasing by 1 for every stage cleared.
+Beacon: Special Order gives all allies standing nearby a set of temporary items rolled on the basic category chest tables, starting with 6 and increasing by 3 for every stage cleared.
 These items cannot be used in 3D Printers nor in Scrappers, and they're removed when the beacon breaks down or when you leave its range.

 Configurable:
 - Cannot be individually disabled.
 - Cooldown and lifetime.
 Defaults to 20 sec, 40 sec.
 - Radius of the ItemWard.
 Defaults to 10 m.
 - Number of items provided on the first stage.
-Defaults to 5.
+Defaults to 6.
 - Number of items provided per additional stage cleared.
-Defaults to 1.
+Defaults to 3.
 - Rarity of the items provided.
 Defaults to identical to a basic chest, sans equipment (80 common : 20 uncommon : 1 rare).
+- Whether to try to evenly distribute items across Damage/Healing/Utility categories.

 #### Beacon: Stasis